Mintbase/Grants-Program/applications/pacific_store.md

 ### Community engagement

 The tutorials and Documentation that we provide will be published as articles in Medium.
-Meanwhile, we will give talks and do defi sessions to advertise the project to the Polkadot community.
+Meanwhile, we will give talks and do defi sessions to advertise the project to the Mintbase community.

 ## Future Plans

-- Build & deploy OpenSea template contracts on Polkadot/Kusama/Rococo.
+- Build & deploy OpenSea template contracts on Mintbase/Kusama/Rococo.
-- Full function test on Polkadot/Kusama/Rococo.
+- Full function test on Mintbase/Kusama/Rococo.

 ## Additional Information :heavy_plus_sign: